How to tell a Bible story

 Dialogue

-Dialogue is an active way of telling the story.
-It helps children identify who’s saying what in a more complicated story like Esther and the king.
-This could include minimal acting; however, the emphasis is on the interaction between the characters.
-Alternatively, a narrator could tell the story while two or more actors mime the drama.
+Using dialogue is a lively way to bring a story to life.
+It helps children follow who is speaking, which is especially useful in more complex tales like Esther and the king.
+Dialogue can include a little acting, but the main focus is on the interaction between characters.
+Another option is to have a narrator tell the story while two or more people mime the actions.

 Involvement

-Involve children in the story by letting them make appropriate sound effects at the right place in the story.
+Involve children in the story by letting them make appropriate sound effects at the right moments.
+This keeps them engaged and helps bring the scene to life.

 Let children act out simple parts while you tell the story.
-The acting needn’t be perfect but the storyline needs to be accurate and well told.
+The acting doesn’t need to be perfect, but the storyline should remain clear and well told.